 GenresCrime, General Fiction, Horror, Mystery, Short/Flash Fiction Collection, Thriller

 SkillsPress/Media Interview, Reading/Literary Event

-Max has written and published three novels to date:
+Max has written and published four novels to date:

-The Sister, The Life and Times of William Boule, and The Night of the Mosquito and Don't Turn on the Light: Crossing the LIne.
+The Sister, The Life and Times of William Boule, The Night of the Mosquito and Don't Turn on the Light: Crossing the LIne.

 Max China's books